jjmcinto/ReactXOX/README.md

-# Why doesn't it run?
+# What is missing?

 From this repository, I have excluded a very large folder (~386 MB) called "node_modules".
 It is filled with boilerplate files that I did not write.
 Some of them appear to be necessary to make the project run.
-If necessary, and upon request, I can provide copies of this folder.
+If required, and upon request, I can provide copies of this folder.

 # Getting Started with Create React App